240708-NET/CampusConnect/README.md

-# Blog Platform
+# CampusConnect
-This Blog Platform is a feature-rich system designed to facilitate blog creation, user interaction, and profile management.
+CampusConnect is a platform designed to facilitate blog creation, user interaction, and profile management.
 The platform balances ease of use with comprehensive administrative tools, providing a smooth experience for both casual bloggers and site administrators.

 * Key functionalities:
     + User Management: Users can create accounts and log in to access features.